Vacant Home Insurance: Coverage, Costs & What You Need to Know

 Company Coverage Type Best For

-American Family (AmFam) Vacant & unoccupied property coverage Multi-policy bundlers in AmFam states
+American Family (AmFam) 3, 6, or 12-month vacant policies with limited personal property add-on Multi-policy bundlers in AmFam states

 Independent Brokers Access to multiple specialty markets Higher-risk or hard-to-place properties

 If your standard insurer doesn't offer vacant coverage, an independent insurance broker can access specialty markets that underwrite vacant, distressed, or non-standard properties.
 This is particularly useful for inherited homes in poor condition or properties undergoing major renovation.
-Learn more about how different home insurance policies compare and what options exist for non-standard properties.
+For other non-standard property situations, see how coverage works for mobile and manufactured homes and tiny homes.

 Compare Home Insurance Plans in Ohio